gardener/diki/docs/rulesets/security-hardened-shoot-cluster/ruleset.md

 Shoot clusters should use a supported version of Kubernetes.
 This rule can be configured to accept specific version classifications.

 #### Fix
-Configure `supported` Kuberenetes version in the `spec.kubernetes.version` field.
+Configure `supported` Kubernetes version in the `spec.kubernetes.version` field.
 ``` yaml
 kind: Shoot
 apiVersion: core.gardener.cloud/v1beta1